ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem_ubuntu.md

     **NOTE**: These packages may all exist depending on what packages were included when the operating system installed.
 If they already exist, you will just see output indicating they already exist.
 If you assume they exist, however, and do not do this step and they are not there, the installation will fail.

-  1. Add Docker’s official GPG key
+  d.
+Add Docker’s official GPG key

     ```
     curl -fsSL https://download.docker.com/linux/ubuntu/gpg | apt-key add -
     ```

-  1. Verify that the key fingerprint is 9DC8 5822 9FC7 DD38 854A E2D8 8D81 803C 0EBF CD88
+  e.
+Verify that the key fingerprint is 9DC8 5822 9FC7 DD38 854A E2D8 8D81 803C 0EBF CD88

     ```
     apt-key fingerprint 0EBFCD88